 As a result of its ownership of the general partner, and the fact that the general partner elects the majority of the Partnership's directors in accordance with the partnership agreement, GasLog has the ability to control the Partnership's affairs and policies.
-GasLog will retain the ability to control the Partnership's affairs and policies.
 GasLog will retain the ability to control the Partnership's affairs and policies through its ownership of the general partner post completion of the Transaction announced by GasLog on February 22, 2021, under which GEPIF will acquire all of the outstanding common shares of GasLog that are not held by the Rolling Shareholders of GasLog in exchange for \$5.80 in cash per common share.
 The Transaction is expected to close in the second quarter of 2021.
 See "Item 6.
 Directors, Senior Management and Employees-C. Board Practices".

-As of February 25, 2021, we had 3 common unitholders of record located in the United States.
-One of those shareholders was CEDE & CO., a nominee of The Depository Trust Company, which held in aggregate 32,726,218 common units, representing 68.9% of our outstanding common units and a 64.7% ownership interest in us.
+As of February 24, 2022, we had 3 common unitholders of record located in the United States.
+One of those shareholders was CEDE & CO., a nominee of The Depository Trust Company, which held in aggregate 35,930,595 common units, representing 70.3% of our outstanding common units and a 66.7% ownership interest in us.
 We believe that the units held by CEDE & CO. include common units beneficially owned by both holders in the United Sates and non-U.S. beneficial owners.